naeem23/semantic-similarity-analysis/README.md

    * OpenAI API Key: You need an OpenAI API key to generate embeddings.
 Add your API key to the configuration file (.env).

    * Python: Required for running the visualization script.
 This project uses Python 3.10.6.

+   * NuGet Packages: The project uses the following packages.
+Install them via ```dotnet add package``` or restore them automatically with ```dotnet restore```:
+  Core Packages
+  `
+    CsvHelper by Josh Close (for reading writing CSV files) DotNetEnv by DotNetEnv (to load environment variable from .env files) itext7 by Apryse Software (for PDF parsing) Newtonsoft.Json by James Newton-King (for JSON serialization) OpenAI by OpenAI (for OpenAI service API) RestSharp by .NET Foundation and Contributors (Simple REST and HTTP API Client) Xceed.Words.NET by Xceed (for Microsoft Word documents parsing) `

+  Testing Packages (for test projects)
+  `
+    Microsoft.NET.Test.Sdk (by Microsoft)
+    MSTest.TestAdapter (by Microsoft)
+    MSTest.TestFramework (by Microsoft)
+    xunit (by jnewkirk,bradwilson)
+    xunit.runner.visualstudio (by jnewkirk,bradwilson)
+    Moq (by Daniel Cazzulino, kzu)
+    coverlet.collector (by tonerdo)
+  `

    * Python Dependencies: Install the required Python packages using the python-requirements.txt file.